bcgov/how-to-workshops/vault/README.md

 -     |---prod_service_account_pass     #secret data
 ```

-Note: Don't use a hyphen in a "key".
+> NOTE: Don't use a hyphen in a "key".
 Vault will accept the value but it's problematic in the Openshift templates which shows up as an error in the vault-init container.

 # Usage of the Vault secrets in Openshift.